mystycs/-project-manager-with-jQuery-Front-End/README.md

 ## Project-Manager

-A Ruby on Rails framework driven app which is designed to manage projects and tasks.
+A Ruby on Rails framework driven app with a jQuery Front End which is designed to manage projects and tasks.

 ## Running Locally